notnullgames/lol/README.md

 # Legend of [Luser](https://en.wikipedia.org/wiki/Luser)

 This is a game made in godot.
-It's an action adventure game, sort of like Zelda, but with a hacker theme.
+It's an action-adventure game, sort of like Zelda, but with a hacker theme.

 > Internet slang prior to the popularization of the Internet in the late 1990s, defined a luser (sometimes expanded to local user; also luzer or luzzer) as a painfully annoying, stupid, or irritating computer user.
 The word is a blend of "loser" and "user".
 Among hackers, the word luser takes on a broad meaning, referring to any normal user (in other words, not a "guru"), with the implication the person is also a loser.
 The term is partially interchangeable with the hacker term lamer.